amigavision/amigavision.github.io/vs.md

 title: AmigaVision vs. Other Setups
 ---

+AmigaVision is the ultimate Amiga games *&* demo scene setup for MiSTer *&* Pocket FPGAs, Raspberry Pi + emulators — and Amiga 1200, 4000 *&* CD32.

-AmigaVision prioritizes low latency, correctness, and consistency across real hardware, FPGA, and emulation — with minimal setup time and a single unified distribution.
+It prioritizes low latency, correctness, and consistency across real hardware, FPGA, and emulation — with minimal setup time and a single unified distribution.

 There are several other Amiga setups available for various types of hardware.
 This overview is meant to show how AmigaVision compares to other setups, and what we find important.